garretchristensen/BestPracticesManual/Manual.md

 primary data[^4].
 Despite this, and despite the explicit policy of the *Journal* during the project, at most only 78% of authors provided data to the authors within six months after multiple requests.
-(This is admittedly an improvement over the 34% from the control group‚Äîthose who published before the *Journal* policy went into effect‚Äîwho provided data.)
+(This is admittedly an improvement over the 34% from the control group—those who published before the *Journal* policy went into effect—who provided data.)
 Of the papers that were still under review by the *Journal* at the time of the requests for data, one quarter did not even respond to the request, despite the request coming from the same journal